matrix-org/synapse/docs/usage/configuration/config_documentation.md

 *Deprecated in Synapse 1.64.0*: The `email` option is deprecated.

 *Removed in Synapse 1.66.0*: The `email` option has been removed.
-If present, Synapse will report a configuration errorwill now cause an error on startup.
+If present, Synapse will report a configuration error on startup.

 Example configuration:
 ```yaml